Environment

 We will continue our activities as a plant open to the local community.

-The photo shows the activity in fiscal 2019.
+The photo shows the activity in the May 2023.

 Firefly viewing gathering